-The Copernicus Science Center is also a perfect place to go with children.
+Copernicus Science Center is a perfect place to go with children.
 Over the last years it has been one of the biggest attractions in Warsaw.
 It`s a science museum opened in 2010 with over 450 interactive exhibits.
 During the first 5 years it was visited by over 5 million people (Wybrzeże Kościuszkowskie 20 Street, www.kopernik.org.pl).

 Powiśle offers a variety of good restaurants and cafes.
-The Nadwiślański Świt is an easy going restaurant with European cuisine.
-It`s quite trendy so it`s probably a good idea to have a reservation (Wybrzeże Kościuszkowskie 31/33 Street, phone: +48 733 185 812).
-The same about the Kafe Zielony Niedźwiedź as this place is a very elegant and fancy restaurant.
-The food is extraordinary and it`s considered as one of the finest restaurants in Warsaw.
-It also has an impressive wine selection (Smolna 4 Street, phone: +48 795 794 784).
+Nadwiślański Świt is an easy going restaurant with European cuisine.
+It`s quite popular so it`s probably a good idea to have a reservation (Wybrzeże Kościuszkowskie 31/33 Street, phone: +48 733 185 812).
+The same about Kafe Zielony Niedźwiedź as this place is a more fancy restaurant.
+The food is extraordinary and it`s considered one of the finest restaurants in Warsaw.
+It also offers an impressive wine selection (Smolna 4 Street, phone: +48 795 794 784).

 If you’re looking for a comfortable and cozy cafe, go to Caffe Kafka known for book exchange.
 In summer time there is nice green space with beach chairs outside.
 STOR Cafe is a trendy urban cafe where you can get a good cup of chemex or aeropress coffee (Tamka 33 Street).